debrief/pepys-import/.github/pull_request_template.md

 - [ ] I have chosen reviewers for my PR.
 - [ ] I have chosen an appropriate label for the PR, adding `interactive_review` if reviewers will need to see UI
 - [ ] I have extended/updated the documentation in `\docs` folder
-- [ ] Any database changes are recorded in the Log/Changes tables
+- [ ] Any database content changes (Create, Edit, Delete) are recorded in the Log/Changes tables
+- [ ] Any database schema changes are implemented via `alembic revision` [transitions](https://github.com/debrief/pepys-import/wiki/Alembic---Latest-Revision-IDs)
 - [ ] I have completed the mandatory sections of this document.
 - [ ] I have deleted any unused sections.